Greg Halman: Major League Baseball

 On September 22, 2010, Halman and three teammates were called up to the Seattle Mariners after Tacoma's title run.
 He played in his first MLB game on September 23, starting in center field.
 After making outs in his first nine at bats, he hit a double off C.J.
 Wilson of the Texas Rangers, on September 27 for his first major league hit.
 He played in nine of the Mariners' final 11 games, batting .138 with 11 strikeouts and one walk in 30 plate appearances.

 Halman started the 2011 season back in Tacoma.
-On June 3, Halman rejoined the Mariners, replacing struggling outfielder Michael Saunders, who was sent down to Tacoma.
-He had three hits in his first two games with the Mariners.
+On June 3, he rejoined the Mariners, replacing struggling outfielder Michael Saunders, who was sent down to Triple-A. Halman had three hits in his first two games with the Mariners.
 Halman hit his first MLB home run on June 15 in a 3–1 victory over the Los Angeles Angels.
-His last MLB hit was his second career home run, off Brett Cecil of the Toronto Blue Jays on July 19.
+His last MLB hit was his second home run, off Brett Cecil of the Toronto Blue Jays on July 19.
 He played his final game with the Mariners on August 3 against the Oakland Athletics, striking out a career-high three times.
 The next day, he was optioned back to Tacoma, after going hitless in 19 consecutive plate appearances.
-His second MLB season ended with a .230 batting average.
+His final MLB season ended with a .230 batting average.
 He struck out in one third of his plate appearances.
 He hit better in Tacoma, batting .299 with a .358 on-base percentage, both career highs in the U.S., with 3 home runs in 40 games.
 In his final minor league game, Halman hit three singles and scored twice against the Fresno Grizzlies on September 5.